antunesleo/logstash-sender/README.md

 ```$ sudo systemctl start kibana.service```

-With you browser, go to http://localhost:5601, you shold get home page of kibana
+Go to http://localhost:5601, you should get home page of kibana

 # Installing Logstash